 Select the port number of the port whose network activity will be monitored.
-Select the port number of the port that will be used to monitor the activity of the monitored port.
+Select the port number of the port that will monitor the activity of the monitored port.

 Watch Direction

 Select one of the following three watch direction options: